verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 ```
 [.footer: **Import Block dependancies**  `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/0-starter-block/index.js`]

-^Import Block Libraries
+^
-Import Gutenberg dependancies that are required in the file.
+- Import Gutenberg dependancies that are required in the file.
-These are the two basic depenancies that you will need for every block, there are many others that we will look at later.
+- These are the two basic depenancies that you will need for every block, there are many others that we will look at later.
 - registerBlockType is pulled in from wp.blocks.
 This allows you to register your block
-- __ is pulled in from the wp.i18n library.
+- __ is pulled in from the wp.i18n (internationalisation) library.
 This allows all your text strings to be translated.

 ---